OSMIHelp/ADA-Guidelines-Employees-Leanpub/manuscript/chapter1.md

 800-USA-ABLE
 800-USA-ABLE (TDD)

-For more specific information about ADA requirements affecting _transportation_ contact:
+For more specific information about ADA requirements affecting _transportation_, contact:

 **Department of Transportation**
 400 Seventh Street, SW